 Evolving consumer needs and product innovation are rapidly shifting the landscape for household products, making the need to understand consumers’ behaviors and preferences — and to develop the best strategies for reaching consumers — more urgent than ever.

-L.E.K. is a leading strategic advisor to retailers, manufacturers, marketers, and investors within household durables and consumables across a range of sub-sectors, from mattress manufacturers to cleaning supply brands to automotive aftermarket brands, as well as private-label suppliers.
+L.E.K.
+Consulting is a leading strategic advisor to retailers, manufacturers, marketers and investors within household durables and consumables across a range of subsectors, from mattress manufacturers to cleaning supply brands to automotive aftermarket brands, as well as private-label suppliers.

 Our leaders and experts have supported household brands across a range of critical business issues, such as growth strategy development, channel and distribution evaluation, competitive landscape assessment, customer awareness and marketing planning, product development, business plan improvements, and investment support.
 We consistently transform insights into actionable change, thereby creating value for our clients.

-Our experienced professionals have a deep understanding of key business challenges in today’s household product marketplace, and we encourage our clients to consider these key questions:
+Our experienced professionals have a deep understanding of key business challenges in today’s household products marketplace, and we encourage our clients to consider these key questions:

 - What are the expectations for growth in our underlying market?
 To what degree is our market affected by the macroeconomic environment?
 How will our brand be affected by the underlying market?

 - Where should we prioritize distribution?
 How should we adapt channel strategy to omnichannel retailers, ecommerce players and emerging channels?

 - What are the most attractive domestic and international growth opportunities to pursue?

 - How can we optimize our product portfolio and develop a price pack architecture strategy to maximize profits?